Death of Michael Jackson: Burial

 According to reports, Jackson's burial was originally scheduled for August 29, 2009 (which would have been his 51st birthday).
 His service and burial were held at Glendale's Forest Lawn Memorial Park on September 3, 2009.
-The burial was attended by his family members, first wife Lisa Marie Presley as well as his old friends Macaulay Culkin, Chris Tucker, Quincy Jones, Eddie Murphy and Elizabeth Taylor, amongst others.
+The burial was attended by his family members, his first wife Lisa Marie Presley, and his friends Macaulay Culkin, Chris Tucker, Quincy Jones, Eddie Murphy, and Elizabeth Taylor, among others.
 The service began with Jackson's three children placing a golden crown on his casket.

 Jackson's funeral cost $1 million, including $590,000 for Jackson's crypt; $11,716 for guest invitations; $30,000 for security and luxury cars; $16,000 for the florist; and $15,000 for the funeral planner.
 Jackson's family planned the funeral.
 Howard Weitzman, a lawyer for the estate executors, said that Jackson's "bigger than life" lifespan matched the lavishness of the funeral.

-Jackson's remains are interred in the Holly Terrace section in the Great Mausoleum of Forest Lawn Memorial Park, a cemetery in Glendale, California.
-The mausoleum is a secure facility that is not accessible to the general public or to the media, except on an extremely limited basis.
-The unmarked crypt, which is partially visible at the tinted entrance of the Holly Terrace mausoleum, is covered in flowers fans leave, which are placed by security guards outside the crypt.
+Jackson is interred in the Holly Terrace section in the Great Mausoleum of Forest Lawn Memorial Park, a cemetery in Glendale, California.
+The mausoleum is a secure facility and is not accessible to the general public or to the media, except on an extremely limited basis.
+His unmarked crypt, which is partially visible at the tinted entrance of the Holly Terrace mausoleum, is covered in flowers fans leave, which are placed by security guards outside the crypt.
 The family had considered burying Jackson at Neverland Ranch.
 However, some family members objected to the site, saying that the ranch had been tainted by the 2005 trial and police raids of the property.
 Also, the owners of the ranch would have had to go through a permitting process with county and state government before establishing a cemetery at the site.
 In July 2010, security was increased at the mausoleum due to vandalism by fans leaving messages such as "Keep the dream alive" and "Miss you sweet angel" in permanent ink.